-This is a proposed architecture which has not been implemented yet.
-Find our milestones to follow our progress on the Search Roadmap.
+This architecture has not been fully implemented yet.
+Find our milestones to follow our progress and help contribute on the Search Roadmap.

 Below you can explore the Search Architecture.
 Our aim with this architecture is to support a wide variety of search engines, while providing a simple developer experience for plugin developers, and a good out-of-the-box experience for Backstage end-users.